DefGuard/defguard/web/src/shared/video-tutorials/README.md

 - `default`: optional fallback guide used when the current step has no dedicated entry
 - `steps`: optional map of step key to guide data

+Each placement object must define at least one of `video` or `docs`.
+If `docs` is present, it must contain at least one item.

 `placements` is a string-keyed record, so placement keys are not hardcoded in the schema.
 The application currently uses these keys: